Rhodesian Ridgeback Temperament & Personality Guide

 The Rhodesian Ridgeback is known for being a moderate-energy hound breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the Rhodesian Ridgeback for the first time or deepening your knowledge as a current owner, the breed's hound lineage is the foundation for understanding their needs.

 Genetic Health Considerations: The Rhodesian Ridgeback breed has documented susceptibility to hip dysplasia, dermoid sinus, hypothyroidism.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.